rollator3000/MS_omics/README.md

 supervised by: <br>
 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

+---

 ## Project description
-This project compares different approaches capable to deal with blockwise missingness in Multi-Omics data.
+This project compares different approaches capable to deal with block-wise missingness in Multi-Omics data.
-Blockwise missingness is a special type of missingness that appears frequently in the context of Multi-Omics data.
+Block-wise missingness is a special type of missingness that appears frequently in the context of Multi-Omics data.
 Data with blockwise missingness always consits of different **folds** and **blocks**.
-  - A block describes a set of covariatescontaining all features collected on the basis of a characteristic.
-Basically all covariates that are related in content (e.g. physical properties: height, weight, skin).
+  - A **block** describes a set of covariates containing all features collected on the basis of a characteristic.
+    Basically all covariates that are related in content (e.g. physical properties: Height & Weight | educational properties: Income & Education').
-  - A fold represents a set of observations with the same observed blocks.
-Basically all observations with the same observed features - each fold is unique and every obserbation in the data belongs to exactly one of them.
+  - A **fold** represents a set of observations with the same observed blocks.
+    Basically all observations with the same observed features.
+    Each fold is unique and every obserbation belongs to exactly one of them.

-Blockwise Missingness can for example arise when concatenating multiple training-sets for the same target variable.
-And could have the following form:
+#### A dataset with blockwise missingness could habe the following form:
 | ID  | Weight  | Height  | Income  | Education   | g1      | ...   | g100    | Y   |
 |---- |-------- |-------- |-------- |-----------  |-------  |-----  |-------  |---  |
 | 1   | 65.4    | 187     | 2.536   | Upper       |         | ...   |         | 1   |